John Conington: Early life and education

 On 30 June 1843, Conington matriculated at University College, Oxford, to study literae humaniores.
 However, he was soon awarded a demyship at Magdalen College, Oxford, and so moved college.
 He won the Ireland and Hertford scholarships in 1844.
 He was active in the Oxford Union, becoming secretary in 1845, president in 1846, and librarian in 1847.
 In December 1846, he graduated with a first class honours Bachelor of Arts (BA) degree.
-He decided against taking Holy Orders, as was thus restricted to applying lay fellowships.
+He decided against taking Holy Orders, and was thus restricted to applying for lay fellowships.
 Having been awarded a scholarship at University College in March 1846, he continued his studies after taking his degree and was awarded multiple Chancellor's prizes for his work: for Latin verse (1847), for an English essay (1848), and for a Latin essay (1849).

 Career

-In February 1848, Conington elected a fellow of University College, Oxford.
+In February 1848, Conington was elected a fellow of University College, Oxford.
 He also obtained the Chancellor's prizes for Latin verse (1847), English essay (1848) and Latin essay (1849).
 He successfully applied for the Eldon Law Scholarship in 1849, and went to Lincoln's Inn; but after six months he resigned the scholarship and returned to Oxford.

 During his brief residence in London he began writing for the Morning Chronicle, and continued to do so after leaving.
 He showed no special aptitude for journalism, but a series of articles on university reform (1849-1850) was the first public expression of his views on a subject that always interested him.

 In 1852, Conington was an unsuccessful candidate for the Professorship of Greek at the University of Edinburgh.
-In 1854, he was elected the first Corpus Christi Professor of Latin, based Corpus Christi College, Oxford.
+In 1854, he was elected the first Corpus Christi Professor of Latin, based at Corpus Christi College, Oxford.
 From this time he confined himself with characteristic conscientiousness almost exclusively to Latin literature.
 The only important exception was the translation of the last twelve books of the Iliad in the Spenserian stanza in completion of the work of P.S.
 Worsley, and this was undertaken in fulfilment of a promise made to his dying friend.